 Follow up on your open invoices so they do not go past the due date.
-If you are a small business owner or a freelancer, you need money to cover your expenses, so you do not end up slow paying your vendors.
-Here are a few tips that will allow you to get invoices paid quickly.
+If you are a small business owner or a freelancer.
+You need money to cover your expenses, so you do not end up slow paying your vendors.
+Here are a few tips that will allow you to pay invoices quickly.

-This is one of the easiest ways to get paid from your clients especially if you must outlay funds to get the project started.
+This is one of the easiest ways your clients can pay especially if you must outlay funds to start a project.
 This method will help you get a portion of the invoice in advance.
 This is better for those projects which are long-term and can take months to complete.
 Getting payment in advance will help you pay for all the costs that you need to complete that project.